 Even if you have all of these ingredients, there is no guarantee that you will win.
 You could be technically correct on a point of law but a judge may disagree with you or even misinterpret the law.
 You could be telling the honest truth but a jury just doesn’t believe you.
 Because there are so many ways a case can go wrong, it is really a good idea to make sure you at least have the basic ingredients when you are going into it.

-That being said, I have taken cases where we didn’t start with an expert mechanic or which relied in part on he-said-she-said types arguments.
+That being said, I have taken cases where we didn’t start with an expert mechanic (where the case involves objective defects that are either readily apparent of confirmed in service records) or which relied in part on he-said-she-said types arguments.
 Each case must be evaluated on its own merits and in light of the circumstances.

 Your Homework and Duty

 As a person with a claim, your homework in preparing to have a successful case is getting all of your documents together.
 You should also write down a chronology of events or a narrative of what happened while it is fresh in your mind.
-If you need a mechanic for your case, you will need to find one who is willing to support your claim.
-If you are not able or prepared to do these things, you may be missing essential ingredients you need to bring a successful case.
+If you need a mechanic for your case, you will need to find one who is willing to support your claim in court.
+If you are not able or prepared to do these things, you may be missing essential ingredients you need to give yourself the best chance of having a successful case.